Mmustafa-772002/C/README.md

 ## Syllabus

-Certainly!
-Here's a structured list of sections and topics in your C Programming Practice repository, along with links for easy navigation:

-Certainly, you can include links to each module in your list.
-Here's the updated list with links:

 - [Module 1: Introduction to C (Days 1-5)](#module-1-introduction-to-c-days-1-5)
 - [Module 2: Control Flow and Decision Making (Days 6-10)](#module-2-control-flow-and-decision-making-days-6-10)
 - [Module 3: Functions and Modular Programming (Days 11-15)](#module-3-functions-and-modular-programming-days-11-15)